sensel/morph-docs/docs/morph.md

 ![Sensel Morph Overlay editor](img/morphapp_viz.jpg) Use the Visualizer to view the raw pressure information coming from the Morph's sensor.
 The visualizer is more than entertaining, it's a look behind the scenes of what happens when you are using the Morph.

 You can see the effects of using different materials between a stylus (or some other actuator, like a finger) and pressure surface.
-You can even see that very sharp styli won't generate much of a pressure reading, and benefit greatly from a medium.
+You can even see that very sharp styli won't generate much of a pressure reading, and benefit greatly from a material or overlay.

 The curious and creative user will find great satisfaction in the Visualizer!